-Vivien A. Schmidt
+Vivien A. Schmidt Boston University

-Abstract
+Abstract:

 Discursive institutionalism is an umbrella concept for approaches that concern themselves with the substantive content of ideas and the interactive processes of discourse in institutional context.
-This chapter considers not only the wide range of ideas in discourse that come in many different forms and types at different levels of generality--policy, program, and philosophy--with different rates of change but also the ways in which "sentient" (thinking and speaking) agents articulate such ideas by way of a "coordinative discourse" through which as policy actors they construct their ideas and a "communicative discourse" through which as political actors they make their ideas accessible to the public for discussion, deliberation, and contestation.
-The chapter also elaborates on the dual nature of the institutional context.
-This is understood not only in the way of the neo-institutionalists, as the external formalized institutions that constrain action, but also in terms of the structures and constructs of meaning internal to agents whose "background ideational abilities" (building on Searle or Bourdieu) enable them to create (and maintain) institutions while their "foreground discursive abilities" (building on Habermas) enable them to communicate about them for the purposes of collective action--to change or maintain them.
-But although meaning is socially constructed, the chapter builds on the work of Wittgenstein to show that this does not lead to radical relativism because knowledge comes with different kinds of certainty related to the differences between the agents' experiences in the world and their pictures of the world.
+This chapter shows the relevance of discursive institutionalism to policy studies in a critical vein by considering both the wide range of ideas in discourse and the ways in which "sentient" (thinking and speaking) agents articulate such ideas as policy actors in a "coordinative discourse" of policy construction and as political actors in a "communicative discourse" of political legitimation.
+The chapter also elaborates on the dual nature of the institutional context by considering not just the external formalized institutions that constrain action but also the structures and constructs of meaning.
+These help explain not only how agents are able to create and maintain institutions via their "background ideational abilities" but also how they change or maintain institutions via their "foreground discursive abilities" of communication.
+But although meaning is socially constructed, the chapter builds on the work of Wittgenstein to show that this does not lead to radical relativism because knowledge comes with different kinds of certainty.
+Finally, it also theorizes about the nature of the power of ideas, in particular through discourse.